JGalego/AI.zip/README.md

 - [Contributing 🤝](#contributing-🤝)
 - [License 📜](#license-📜)

-## The Big Idea 💡
+## The Big Ideas 💡

-**Compressors $\rightleftarrows$ Predictors:** compression, prediction and inference are intimately related.
-If you can compress data well, you must have a good model for it.
-Most data compression algorithms are really just models of our data with a coder head.
-The reverse also holds true: if we have a good model of our data, we can compress it (our brains do it all the time).
-This equivalence relation between compression and prediction means that we can pretty much convert any compressor into a predictor, and vice versa.
-As articulated in the [Hutter Prize challenge](http://prize.hutter1.net/hfaq.htm#compai) FAQ:

-> *"One can prove that the better you can compress, the better you can predict; and being able to predict [the environment] well is key for being able to act well."*

-**Understanding=Compression:** the obvious corollary is that in order to fully understand data, we must find its most *compact* representation.
-This connects ancient philosophical arguments with cutting-edge research in AI and data compression algorithms:
+**Compressors $\rightleftarrows$ Predictors:** compression and prediction are "two sides of the same coin".
+To compress data well, an algorithm must implicitly or explicitly build a model to anticipate which symbols are most likely to appear next.
+This intimate relationship is mathematically grounded in Shannon's source coding theorem, which establishes that the optimal code length for a symbol is inversely proportional to its probability (specifically, $-\log_2 P(\text{symbol})$).
+Therefore, a better predictive model - one that assigns higher probabilities to more likely symbols - yields better compression.
+As stated in the [Hutter Prize FAQ](http.prize.hutter1.net/hfaq.htm#compai): *"One can prove that the better you can compress, the better you can predict."* This equivalence means any compressor can function as a predictor, and any good predictor can be used to build a powerful compressor.

+**Understanding as Compression:** The link between prediction and compression deepens into a more profound idea: to truly understand something is to find its most compact representation.
+This notion, known as the Minimum Description Length (MDL) principle, connects ancient philosophical ideas with modern AI:

 - **[Aristotle's Posterior Analytics](https://www.logicmuseum.com/authors/aristotle/posterioranalytics/posterioranalytics.htm) (4th century BC):** a better explanation uses fewer assumptions